bloomberg/ts-blank-space/README.md

 - It is fast (for a pure JavaScript transform).
 See the `./perf` folder
   - No new JavaScript needs to be emitted from an AST, it re-uses slices of the existing source string
   - This is particularly true if other parts of your program are already generating the TypeScript SourceFile object for other reasons because it can [be reused](#bring-your-own-ast), and producing the AST is the most time consuming part.
-- It is small (less than 900 LOC), by doing so little the code should be easy to understand and maintain
+- It is small (less than 900 LOC)
+  - By doing so little the code should be easy to understand and maintain
 - No need for additional SourceMap processing.
 See ["where are my SourceMaps?"](#where-are-my-sourcemaps)

 ## Does it really just blank out all the type annotations?